SolaceLabs/solace-integration-guides/docs/_guides/nagios.md

 Nagios (previously NetSaint) is an open-source monitoring and alerting system that’s widely used to monitor systems, networks and infrastructure.
 Objects monitored by Nagios are split into two categories: hosts (physical machines) and services (particular functionalities).
 Nagios does not perform any host or service checks on its own and relies on plugins to do this.
 This makes it a very modular and flexible solution.

-Extending this “monitoring by plugin” paradigm of Nagios, Solace provides a set of plugin scripts that perform the Appliance and VPN monitoring.
+Extending this “monitoring by plugin” paradigm of Nagios, Solace provides a set of plugin scripts that perform the message router and VPN monitoring.
 Following Nagios convention, the plugins add host (router) and service (VPN resources) categories.

 Nagiograph parses output and performance data from Nagios plugins and generates graphs and HTML pages for reporting.
 Nagiograph stores data in RRD (Round Robin Database) files as time series data.
 RRDTool is an Open source parser that integrates into Shell scripts, Perl, Python, Ruby, Tcl, etc.
 The following picture illustrates different components and high level data flow.